 Conflicts of interests are considered corruption -- a serious matter for all concerned.
 And compliance professionals have a responsibility to seek out and address any instances of such corruption.

 Earlier this year, the head of the UK’s central bank had to resign over just such a matter.
 Charlotte Hogg, a Deputy Governor of the Bank of England, resigned when it was revealed that her brother was an executive at Barclays, one of the large banks Hogg regulated.
 The issue wasn’t whether she made decisions that benefited or harmed Barclays.
 What mattered was that she kept this potential conflict of interest secret.
 The perception of corruption was damaging enough to require her resignation.

 As the above example shows, people who have conflicts of interest could face serious penalties.
 These range from disciplinary actions to loss of a job, from legal actions to harm to one’s professional reputation.

 Identifying Conflicts of Interest

-Nepotism is a well-known example, but it’s just one type of conflicts of interest.
-The most common conflict arises when a person has a personal interest in a company transaction, and is in a position to influence that transaction or arrangement.
+Nepotism is a well-known example, but it’s just one type of conflict of interest.
+The most common conflict arises when a person has a personal interest in a company transaction and is in a position to influence that transaction or arrangement.
 Again, the interest may be actual or potential, direct or indirect -- and it doesn’t need to cause harm to the company.